uktrade/terraform-platform-modules/README.md

         days: 10 # Integer value.
 Alternatively years may be specified.
       versioning: true # Optional
       lifecycle_rules: # Optional.
 If present, contains a list of rules.
-        - filter_prefix: "bananas/" # Optional
+        - filter_prefix: "bananas/" # Optional.
+If none, the rule applies to all objects.
+Use an empty string for a catch-all rule.
           expiration_days: 10 # Integer value
           enabled: true # Mandatory flag
   objects: # Optional.
 If present, contains a list of objects